GyulyVGC/sniffnet/README.md

 The application will periodically generate and update a human-readable textual report, providing statistics about the observed network packets.

+There are several command line options that can be specified to select the network adapter to inspect, to set a desired textual report update frequency and to specify filters on the observed network traffic.
+You can find a list of the available options in the code documentation.

+The application can be run using ```cargo run``` or ```cargo run -- [OPTIONS]```.

 In this document you can find a description of the available user actions during program execution, the interpretation of the report file structure, some implementation details from an algorithmic point of view, an explanation of the possible error conditions that may occur, and other useful information.

 ## User interactions during application execution

 The user can interact with the sniffing process through the terminal window.
-This is made possible by putting the terminal in raw mode through the ```crossterm::screen::raw::into_raw_mode()``` function and creating a ```crossterm::SyncReader``` which allows to read the input synchronously (blocking).

 - **Pause**: to temporarily pause the sniffing process, the user can type a 'p' character in the terminal window.

-- **Resume**: to resume the sniffing process, the user can type a 'r' character in the terminal window.
+- **Resume**: to later resume the sniffing process, the user can type a 'r' character in the terminal window.

-- **Stop**: to stop the application, the user can type a 's' character in the terminal window.
+- **Stop**: to stop the application execution, the user can type a 's' character in the terminal window.